 La Madeleine is a beautiful church built by Napoleon in honor of his troops.
 The church opened in 1842, but the classic Greek architectural style makes it look much older than that.
 In addition to the impressive architecture, the church is known for its organ.
 It is free to go inside La Madeleine.

-Paris has so many beautiful and iconic landmarks, I have selected the ones that I think are most interesting to visit.
-You should also just wander around Paris and see what impressive buildings you can find.
+The city has so many beautiful and iconic landmarks, I have selected the ones that I think are most interesting to visit to add to your Paris to do list.
+You should also allow time to wander around Paris and see what impressive buildings you can find.

 I always stop by the Eiffel Tower when I am in Paris and I have been to the top a few times.
 The last time I was there we had a little picnic in the evening and watched the sparkle show.
 On future trips, I still want to climb the 700+ stairs to the top and dine at the restaurant.
 Since the Eiffel Tower is so popular, you might want to consider one of these skip the line tours to save time.
 Note that some skip the line tours only go to the second level, then you will have to wait in another line and purchase another ticket if you want to go to the summit.
 Also, the skip the line tours at night are cheaper than during the day, but you won’t be able to see as much.